-Newydd Housing Association and its parent Newydd Group (formally known as the Cadarn Housing Group are both registered social landlords.
-Both operate as Co-operative & Community Benefit Societies on model rules; Newydd operates on a charitable form of rules while Cadarn operates on non-charitable rules.
+Newydd Housing Association and its parent Newydd Group (formally known as the Cadarn Housing Group) are both registered social landlords.
+Both operate as Co-operative & Community Benefit Societies on model rules; Newydd operates on a charitable form of rules while Newydd Group operates on non-charitable rules.
 Primary regulation of registered social landlords is the responsibility of the Welsh Government.
 Regulation is carried out in accordance with The Regulatory Framework for Housing Associations Registered in Wales.

-The Cadarn Housing Group also has another subsidiary company called Living Quarters (Lettings and Sales) Wales Ltd and Newydd Maintenance Ltd. These companies are not registered social landlords.
+Newydd Group also has two other subsidiary companies called Living Quarters (Lettings and Sales) Wales Ltd and Newydd Maintenance Ltd. These companies are not registered social landlords.
 Living Quarters (Lettings and Sales) Wales Ltd carries out market lettings and sales activity on behalf of the Group and Newydd Maintenance Ltd provides maintenance services to Newydd.

 The Regulatory Framework